Seboya-CS/Link-Retriever-for-Teams/README.md

 When updating text files that already exist, the script will prompt the user if the user would like to overwrite the text files, or move them to an archive directory.
 The default option is to archive the files.
 This will be replaced with a static settings option in a future update.

-`Alt Shift L` calls the lookup function, which prompts the user for a Group ID, then retriever the link associated with that group ID, and displays it in a dialogue window with a button to copy it to clipboard.
+`Alt Shift L` calls the lookup function, which prompts the user for a Group ID, then retrieves the link associated with that group ID, and displays it in a dialogue window with a button to copy it to clipboard.

 The script will remain idle on the machine until it is closed by the user.
 It can be closed by right-clicking the icon in the system tray and selecting "Exit".